(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 First of all you need your questions.
 As you're going to be running this over Zoom, instead of reading all your questions and struggling with people not being able to hear, make a presentation.

 That can be in PowerPoint, Keynote, Slides or anything else - and we think Slides works really well, with the advantage of being free.
 The key thing here is to make a presentation that makes your quiz pop - because everyone else is going to see this.
-As always practice, practise, practise, get your transitions or effects organised, so you know what you're doing.
+As always practice, practice, practice, get your transitions or effects organised, so you know what you're doing.

 Prepare your computer and network